-Looking for the most sustainable milk alternative?
+Are you looking for the most sustainable milk alternative?
 You’ve come to the right place!

 Non-dairy milk alternatives are on the rise, and for good reason.
-Not only are they the more ethical option, but in almost all instances they have a considerably lower carbon footprint than dairy milk.
+Not only are they the more ethical and healthier option, but in almost all instances they have a considerably lower carbon footprint than dairy milk.

 The top 4 most sustainable milk alternatives:

 1. Oat Milk